AKK9/torrent-ip-checker/README.md

 First run `yarn`.
 This will fetch all of the necessary dependencies.

-`yarn test` will run the unit tests
+`yarn test` will run the unit tests.

-`yarn dev` Will execute the Lambda locally using mock data from `local/data.json`
+`yarn dev` will execute the Lambda locally using mock data from `local/data.json`.
+This uses Serverless to execute the Lambda locally using an approximated AWS environment, the result is printed in the console.

-## Deploying
+### Deploying

-This project uses the Serverless Framework to deploy the lambda to AWS.
+This project uses the [Serverless Framework](https://serverless.com/) to define serverless resources and deploy the Lambda function.

+It's defined as a project dependency and will be installed via `yarn`.
+However, installing it globally will make it easier to invoke `serverless` from the command line.
+Run `yarn global add serverless` to install globally.

 First, ensure you have an AWS Account with sufficient privileges for Serverless.
 Use this [Serverless Framework Credentials Guide](https://serverless.com/framework/docs/providers/aws/guide/credentials/) to help you set this up.